 Peter McMullin Centre on Statelessness offers an online intensive course, engages with a network of graduate researchers and publishes an online journal.

-Academic profile of Dr Boyd van Dijk, Melbourne Law School
+Academic profile of Julian Panetta, Melbourne Law School

 This page highlights some of the research work undertaken by Centre for Corporate Law members that has had a direct impact on the improvement of laws and regulations regarding corporations and the financial market.